uxsolutions/bootstrap-datepicker/README.md

 # Home

-monobasic's note: I forked the fork and added a placement fix.
-If the calendar popup will overlap the right or left window boundary, it will be repositioned.
+I forked the fork and added boundary detection.
+If the calendar popup will overlap the right or left window edge, it will be repositioned.
 It's also possible to set the direction of the calendar popup manually with the option "direction" (left, right)
 -- André Abt

 TODO: Under certain circumstances, it can be confusing that the popup arrow is not really pointing to the clicked element.

 ___________